 A few years back I bought a car wash/laundromat.
-The business was run by a manager and 3 part-time employees, while the previous absentee owner apparently kept busy creating financial chaos in the background.
+The business was run by a manager and 3 part-time employees.
+I think all the previous owner did was create financial chaos in the background.

 As a result of that chaos, the manager was constantly running low on available funds; patching, repairing and stringing vendors along as he went.
 The mechanical back-room of the operation was literally held together with duct tape and hope.
 The manager did the best he could under difficult circumstances, but he couldn’t stretch the money enough to hold back the maintenance avalanche taking place.

-In contrast, the “front of house” portion of the business was immaculate.
-One of the things that attracted me to the business was how spotless the store was.
-Each time I visited prior to purchasing, the laundromat was CLEAN.
-It literally sparkled – and I learned “it’s so clean” was a comment staff got from customers on a regular basis.
+In contrast, the “front of house” was immaculate.
+I loved how spotless the store was.
+Each time I visited the laundromat was CLEAN.
+It literally sparkled - and I learned "it's so clean" was a common customer comment.

-Even with the backroom problems, it was clear from the outset that there were people that cared about this business – and Lois was one of them.
+Even with the backroom problems, it was clear that there were people that cared about this business – and Lois was one of them.

 Lois was a hard-working, retired nurse who was a mostly pleasant employee.
 I say “mostly pleasant” because she did have occasional bouts of curmudgeon.
-She was one of those employees whose reaction you watched when you said “good morning” – you knew, from her facial expression, how the shift was going to go.
+I'd watch her reaction when I said “good morning” – and knew, from her facial expression, how the shift was going to go.

 Lois was the Queen Bee of the laundromat.
-She was committed to keeping the place spotless and took genuine pride in doing so.
-Lois would go through each machine, each shift, with a small toolkit of brushes to clean out every piece of debris.
+Committed to keeping the place spotless, she would go through each machine, every shift, with a small toolkit of brushes to clean out the smallest piece of debris.

 Press 2 for Heavy Loads

-Lois was not really on my radar for the first several months of ownership.
+But Lois was not really on my radar for the first several months of ownership.
 The team of employees we had was stable, but this business was in serious financial turmoil.
-While the reduced price I’d paid for the business would make my load lighter than the previous owners, there was still a lot of change that would be required to achieve my goal for the business.
+While the reduced price I’d paid for the business would make my load lighter than the previous owners, there was a lot of change required to achieve my goal for the business.

 I intended to sell the business five years after I bought it.
-I purchased this business as a turn-around venture.
-I believed I could correct some key elements, and make it much more valuable in a short period of time.
-It was an experiment of sorts.
-I wanted to prove the steps I had taken to create value when I sold my first business, and this was a real-world opportunity to do that.
-That was the goal, but I couldn't afford for it to take very long.
-The business was eating money, and I didn't have much for it to eat.
+It was purchased as a turn-around venture.
+Correct some key elements, and make it much more valuable in a short period of time.
+It was an experiment of sorts as I wanted to prove the steps I had taken to create value when I sold my first business.
+This was a real-world opportunity to do that, but I couldn't afford for it to take very long.
+The business was eating money, and I didn't have that much for it to eat.

 To make a future sale possible, the first thing I needed to do was increase the seller’s discretionary earnings generated by the business.
 We needed to make more money and keep more of the money we made.
 I needed to figure out how.

-After assessing the operation for a few months, in addition to raising the prices, increasing marketing, and a couple of other financial items, I came up with a short list of critical operational changes.
+After assessing the operation for a few months, in addition to raising the prices and increasing marketing, I came up with a short list of critical operational changes.

-- We needed to fix things right.
+- Fix things right.
 More equipment up time meant more repeat customers and more revenue.
 No more duct tape.

-- We needed to change one of the things that had attracted me to the business in the first place and lower our standard for cleanliness.
+- Lower our standard for cleanliness.
+That's right, we needed to change the very thing that attracted me to the business in the first place.

 Use Hot Water Cycle to Get it CLEAN

 Customers had raved for years about how CLEAN the store was, and staff took personal pride in that.
-But when examined, the reasons for the hyper-cleanliness pointed to the cause of our financial instability.
+But the reason for the hyper-cleanliness pointed to the cause of our financial instability.
 You can only be CLEAN if you aren't busy.

 I sat and watched in the first few months of ownership as our immaculate store was “trashed” (Lois’ word) by customers using the facility exactly as intended.
 When the construction crew rolls into the laundromat with 7 garbage bags full of soiled work clothes, I was thrilled to see them come.
 But the store cleanliness was worse for wear after they left.
 This sort of facility gets dirty if it’s being used – and if we were going to increase earnings it needed to be used a lot more.